What is spiritual meditation? How does it differ from other kinds of meditation? Let’s look at some ways to clarify it.

 Seated meditation is the heart of this practice.
 For instance, after practicing meditation, we can think more clearly.
 Many of these methods are good for our heart by reducing stress.

-Moving forms of meditation are also beneficial not only for increasing mind-body coordination but also for improving our physical durability.
+Moving forms of meditation are also beneficial for increasing mind-body coordination and improving our physical durability.
 The mind, body, and spirit share an intimate connection.
 So, when it makes sense to engage in things that will enhance our whole being.

 We use the word spiritual meditation with any process that shifts awareness or creates an altered state of consciousness.
 That’s because these processes connect us with our Soul, Spirit, or the Observer of our consciousness.
 In short, it’s all about exploring consciousness.

 The early pioneers of these mental processes used spiritual language to describe these methods.
 The terms spirit and soul are synonymous with awareness and consciousness.
 So, it is practical to keep the teachings intact using the original terminology.
-Second, it honors the original teaching by keeping the original form of the language intact.
+Second, it honors the origins of the knowledge, keeping the language and cultural context intact.
 After all, there is no need to change what already works.
 There is no need to modernize.
 Third, most noteworthy, many of these processes lead to a “eureka” awakening experience.

 So, the bottom line for us, Spiritual Meditation, refers to methods of exploring consciousness.
 It includes many kinds of seated and moving meditation and several analytical and mystical processes.
 We have many choices, everything from a simple two-step beginning meditation to the practice of the Siddhis of Patanjali.

 The analytical processes include the Enneagram of Personality, Comparative Analysis, and several analytical tools.
-When you define it in this way, it has several spiritual technologies and techniques but excludes religious dogma.
+It has several spiritual technologies and techniques but excludes religious dogma when you define it in this way.